 Skin shaming in the beauty world

-The boom of filters on social media
+The boom of social media filters

-Masking skin defects
+Masking skin flaws

 Skin shaming